mrousavy/react-native-vision-camera/apps/simple-camera/__tests__/README.md

 If your PR fails CI, the fastest way to debug is:

 1. Download the `harness output log` artifact from the failed workflow run.
 It contains the full JS console output per test.
-2. Grep for `[SKIP]` to see which soft requirements were skipped — that tells you what your test device lacks.
+2. Inspect the Harness/JUnit skipped-test summary to see which soft requirements were skipped — the skip reason tells you what your test device lacks.
 3. Grep for `FAIL` to see which `it` blocks failed and their stack traces.
 4. Open the JUnit XML artifact in your IDE's JUnit viewer for a structured summary.